Last Updated on March 17, 2026

 The GMAT and GRE both employ adaptive testing technology, but they implement it differently:

-This difference in adaptive testing approaches reflects each exam’s unique design and allows for different test-taking strategies to take place.
+This difference in adaptive testing approaches reflects each exam’s unique design and allows different test-taking strategies.

 What is the GRE?

-The GRE, given by the Educational Testing Service (ETS), is recognized for admission at many graduate schools that including business and law schools.
-This test scrutinizes your verbal and quantitative reasoning, critical thinking as well as analytical writing abilities.
+The GRE, given by the Educational Testing Service (ETS), is recognised for admission at many graduate schools, including business and law schools.
+This test scrutinises your verbal and quantitative reasoning, critical thinking as well as analytical writing abilities.

-GRE can be taken again for up to five times in any 12-month rolling duration (once every 21 days).
+GRE can be taken up to 5 times within a 12-month rolling period (once every 21 days).
 When you retake it, you have the freedom to select which scores are sent to your applied schools.

 GRE format